Judith Basin County is named for the Judith River, which was named by William Clark for Julia “Judith” Hancock whom he would later marry.

 Contractor: N T Lease & Henry Leighland of Great Falls and Albert Jacobs of Havre

-History: The county was created in 1920 and Stanford was designated as the county seat.
+History: The county was created in 1920 and Stanford was selected as the county seat.
 The county used rented premises in the old Sanford City Hall until the first and present courthouse was constructed in 1924 to 1925.
 The old City Hall was destroyed by fire in the 1970′s.

 County Courthouse – Stanford